braid-org/braidjs/readme.md

-# Braidjs: Synchronization in a Browser API
+# Braidjs: Synchronization in a Browser + Server API

 This contains a reference implementation in Javascript of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.

-Furthermore, this repo demonstrates adding synchronization to the *browser API*.
+This repo also goes one step further, and demonstrates adding synchronization to the *browser and server API*.

 This implementation is not yet complete, but aims to be fully-functioning and robust enough for production sites.